matthiasr/mdoc/README.md

 # man page redirector

 This is a special-case link shortener for manual pages.
 It was written by [Constantine A. Murenin](http://mdoc.su/), this is a slightly extended port to Heroku and Bazooka.
+It is running [on Heroku](http://mdoc.herokuapp.com/).

 ## Why?